 The Star-Spangled Banner National Historic Trail is a 560-mile-long land and water route which tells the story of the War of 1812 throughout the Chesapeake region.
 Along the journey, visitors can follow American and British troop movements through Maryland, Virginia, and the District of Columbia, and hear the stories of the communities affected by the war.
 The Chesapeake landscape provides an abundance of things to do, including hiking, biking, boating, birding, and fishing.
-The trail’s interactive website provides maps, directions, and reviews for accessing historical sites and outdoor activities which visitors can add to their “Adventure Planner,” a virtual itinerary.
-National parks along the trail include not only Fort McHenry, but also George Washington’s Birthplace National Monument in Virginia, and the White House.
+National parks along the trail include not only Fort McHenry, but also George Washington’s Birthplace National Monument in Virginia and the White House.

 Impact on the Chesapeake Region

 At the trail’s dedication, Senator Ben Cardin (D-Md) acknowledged the trail’s importance to the Chesapeake region’s tourism and economy.
 Each year, more than 600,000 people visit Fort McHenry, spending over $39 million.
 Throughout Maryland, every 1 in 17 jobs is directly related to tourism.
 Rep. John Sarbanes (D-Md) hopes that the new trail will also encourage people to “stop, read, and think about the history they’re walking through.”

 To learn more about the Star-Spangled Banner National Historic Trail, visit: http://www.starspangledtrail.net/.